bvs7/mafiabot/README.md

     - `!target` or `!mark`
     - `!reveal`
     - `!status` (Temporary command until status of game can always be displayed by editing a message?)
-- Handles Invalid Game Command Errors and responds to sender appropriately.
+- Handles Invalid Game Action Errors and responds to sender appropriately.
 - Cannot set Rules or Roles for games.
 Merely uses a standard set

 ## Server